 Causes for AC making a loud noise

-- Another possibility could be a problem with the dampers.
+- Another possibility could be a complication with the dampers.
 Some air conditioning systems contain dampers to change the amount of airflow reaching different parts of your home.
 The slamming noise is likely the damper closing after the AC shuts off.

 - You may also be hearing loud creaking noises from the ducts expanding and contracting from pressure and temperature adjustments if you have sheet metal ducts.